-During the review of the list of payphones, both EY and MCA noted that the approach adopted in past claims to consider the minimum number of payphones per locality by selecting the least loss-making payphones was followed by GO except in two localities.
-An update has therefore been made to the cost model to reflect the optimal number of payphones in all localities.
-This attributed to a small variance to the cost of the payphone USO component included by GO in its claim.
+During the review of the list of payphones, both EY and MCA noted that the approach adopted in past claims, which involved selecting the least loss-making payphones to meet the minimum number of payphones per locality, was followed by GO except in two localities.
+The cost model was therefore updated to reflect the optimal number of payphones in all localities.
+This resulted in a small variance to the cost of the payphone USO component included by GO in its claim.

-Following the review of the payphone USO component, EY concluded that the payphone claim should be based on the optimal number of payphones in accordance with the 2015 USO Decision, and the public payphones component results in a net cost of €28,211.
+Following the review of the payphone USO component, EY concluded that the payphone claim should be based, on a per locality basis, on the optimal number of payphones in accordance with the 2015 USO Decision.
+The public payphones component results in a net cost of €22,128.
 More information on this USO component is available in Annex 1 of this document.